About Apple Farm Cottage

 The remaining two bedrooms are upstairs, both boasting stunning views and en suite bathrooms.
 The master bedroom is at the end of the landing, a bright contemporary room filled with light from the large floor to ceiling window.
-There’s a king-size bed to dive into each evening.
+There’s a king-size bed to dive into each evening and a TV if you fancy morning telly in your PJs.
 The en suite in this room features a stunning free standing bath for those long hot holiday soaks and a WC.
 The second bedroom has a similar elegant style with a vintage chic double bed and gorgeous views.
 The en suite in this room has a walk-in shower as well as a WC.

 With so much to love about the interiors of this luxury Yorkshire Coastal Cottage it’s a thrill to find the garden so delightful too.
 Spacious and private with no-one overlooking you, there’s a patio area to dine alfresco in the summer months (furniture provided) and a lawned area to lounge about on in those balmy seaside afternoons.
 Enjoy wonderful views down towards Robin Hoods Bay and all along the coast.
 If you have children in your party they’ll love discovering the play area with its trampoline and swings.

 And adults will love the fact there’s off road private parking spaces for two cars, through the big wooden gate.
 Please ensure no more than two cars are parked here, any other vehicles please park in the public car park, which is only five minutes away.